igorandreoni/snippets/README.md

 * Make sure that 'ZTF' appears only once at most in the filename
 * The spectra are assumed to have wavelength in the first column (in angstrom), flux in the second column, possibly flux error in the third column
 * The code will automatically let you know under which group IDs the source was saved, but they can be changed interactively when uploading
-* Please update your API before using the code.
+* Please copy your API token before using the code.
 You can find the API code in your Fritz account page
 * Headers will be uploaded along with the spectra; DBSP_DRP output headers will be merged automatically before the upload

 **Useful links:**